Cghlewis/data-mgmt-ed-research-book/19-appendix.Rmd

 **Prepare to archive** (Chapter \@ref(store-long))

 - Prepare paper and electronic data for long-term storage.
-- Update data inventory with new project datasets.
+- Update data inventory with new project datasets (see Section \@ref(document-inventory) for more information).
 - Develop an internal data reuse process.
 - Prepare data and documentation for open sharing (more information in Chapter \@ref(share)).